The holidays. A time for reflection. A time for renewal of spirit.

-At JEVS Career Strategies, our clients often talk about the anxieties that can arise at this time of year.
+At Career Strategies, our clients often talk about the anxieties that can arise at this time of year.
 Chief among the stressors include answering uncomfortable questions about a career search from friends, relatives and acquaintances.
-Some questions about employment can feel downright intrusive and nosy; but the holiday season also provides a great opportunity to network.
+Some questions about employment can feel downright intrusive and nosy, however, the holiday season also provides a great opportunity to network.
 So how to balance the two?
 And if you’re trying to help a job seeker, what is appropriate to ask?

 Picture a lovely family dinner.
 And then Uncle Bob speaks up:

-“When are you getting a job?
+“When will you settle into a real career?
 How’s the job search coming?”

 Here are some things to remember if confronted by this line of questioning:

 - The motivation of the asker is important.
 Most people act out of genuine care and concern for our well-being.
 It could be an attempt to make sure that you are simply “okay.”
 Your decision to engage in conversation, then, is situational – trust your judgment.

 - In many cases, you don’t need to justify yourself.
 It’s easy to feel defensive, but it should never feel necessary to detail each application completed, networking event attended, or give interview updates.

 - For occasions where you may be asked about your job or occupational status, you could proactively create a mental list of talking points – what you would be willing to discuss – and tailor it to your audience (for example, having a quick overview of your skills for a possible business contact at a holiday party, if asked).

 - Politeness works.
 Genuinely thanking someone for their concern, keeping the answer short, and then moving to another topic will tip off an unsavvy questioner that perhaps another time or setting is best to discuss the matter.